T3MPES7/Selenium-reverse-image-search/README.md

 Chromedriver: https://chromedriver.chromium.org/downloads

 note:
--you might have to create a path with your terminal to to find the chromedriver and image
+-you might have to create a path with your terminal to find the chromedriver or image

 Made for a school project
 project-EPQ(Artefect)